libp2p/docs/content/reference/dos-mitigation.md

-To answer the question of which peer is misbehaving and harming you, go-libp2p exposes a [canonical log lines](https://github.com/libp2p/go-libp2p-core/blob/master/canonicallog/canonicallog.go#L18) that identifies a misbehaving peers.
+To answer the question of which peer is misbehaving and harming you, go-libp2p exposes a [canonical log lines](https://github.com/libp2p/go-libp2p-core/blob/master/canonicallog/canonicallog.go#L18) that identifies misbehaving peers.
 A canonical log line is simply a log line with a special format.
 For example here’s a peer status log line that tells us a peer established a connection with us, and that this log line was randomly sampled (1 out of 100).